 Our workforce demographics 2017

-We have 2,833 employees at NHS Digital (as of 31 March 2017).
+As of 31 March 2017, we had 2,833 employees at NHS Digital.
 Find out about the demographics of our workforce.

 This data is based on the 2,833 staff employed by NHS Digital, taken from a snapshot date of 31 March 2017.
 Findings are generally based on the largest variations between groups and if the sample size was deemed large enough to allow for inclusion.
 The information is sourced from: